qiuqiangkong/audio_flow/README.md

 # AudioFlow: Audio Generation with Flow Matching

-This repository contains a PyTorch implementation of audio generation with flow matching.
+This repository contains tutorial of audio generation with flow matching implemented with PyTorch.
 Any modality signals, including text, audio, MIDI, image, video can be converted to audio by using conditional flow matching.
 The following figure shows the framework.

 ![Framework](./assets/framework.png)